alltheatreides/AVE_MARIA_CK3/README.md

 ## CURRENT FEATURES
 - Unique new government and mechanics for the Eastern Roman Empire: a bureaucratic system allowing office terms and competing for administrative posts.
+- Unique new government and mechanics for the Islamic Empires and polities, chiefly the Fatimids and Seljuks: a bureaucratic system with competing factions and interest groups.
 - More than 30 new personality traits as well as rework of the existing ones based on the psychological HEXACO model.
 - Increased county granularity: counties only have one barony for outside of realm succession.